moriahble/python_learning/README.md

 # python_learning
-For learning automation in Python, as well as GitHub usage.
+For learning automation in Python, how to use GitHub, and practicing version control with Git.